Zone System: Additional darkroom processes

 Adams generally used selenium toning when processing prints.
 Selenium toner acts as a preservative and can alter the color of a print, but Adams used it subtly, primarily because it can add almost a full zone to the tonal range of the final print, producing richer dark tones that still hold shadow detail.
 His book The Print described using the techniques of dodging and burning to selectively darken or lighten areas of the final print.

 The Zone System requires that every variable in photography, from exposure to darkroom production of the print, be calibrated and controlled.
 The print is the last link in a chain of events, no less important to the Zone System than exposure and development of the film.
-With practice, the photographer visualizes the final print before the shutter is released.
+With practice, the photographer visualizes the final print before the camera shutter is released.

 Application to other media

 Roll film

 Unlike sheet film, in which each negative can be individually developed, an entire roll must be given the same development, so that N+ and N− development are normally unavailable.
 The key element in the scene is placed on the desired zone, and the rest of the scene falls where it will.
 Some contrast control is still available with the use of different paper grades.
-Adams (1981, 93-95) described use of the Zone System with roll film.
+Adams (1981, pp. 93-95) described use of the Zone System with roll film.
 In most cases, he recommended N − 1 development when a single roll was to be exposed under conditions of varying contrast, so that exposure could be sufficient to give adequate shadow detail but avoid excessive density and grain build-up in the highlights.

 Color film

 Because of color shifts, color film usually does not lend itself to variations in development time.
 Use of the Zone System with color film is similar to that with black-and-white roll film, except that the exposure range is somewhat less, so that there are fewer zones between black and white.
 The exposure scale of color reversal film is less than that of color negative film, and the procedure for exposure usually is different, favoring highlights rather than shadows; the shadow values then fall where they will.
 Whatever the exposure range, the meter indication results in a Zone V placement.
-Adams (1981, 95-97) described the application to color film, both negative and reversal.
+Adams (1981, pp. 95-97) described the application to color film, both negative and reversal.